marinobarnjak/marinobarnjak/README.md

 ## Education

-**Bachelor of Engineering**, Major in Information and Business Systems
+**University Bachelor of Informatics**, Major in Information and Business Systems
 Faculty of Organization and Informatics, University of Zagreb
 Expected graduation: 2026